Applicants must read and understand this Admissions Policy before submitting an application.

 |Achievement||Written expression||15min||This test assesses the ability to convey ideas clearly in written form.
 Punctuation, creativity, construction, grammar, spelling and relevance to the task are assessed.|

-Edutest will mark the tests and analyse the student results on behalf of Queensland Academies.
-For more information, and to view Edutest Terms and Conditions, please visit the Edutest website
+Edutest will mark the tests and analyse the student results on behalf of the Queensland Academies.
+For more information, and to view Edutest Terms and Conditions, please visit the Edutest website.

 |Please note that we do not distribute individual test results or parent reports. |

 The application process is to enable selection of the most suitable candidate from among a cohort of highly capable students for a place at the school.
 Entrance Test results are not reviewed in isolation but are considered alongside the other evidence provided in your application and the applications of other candidates, to form a holistic assessment of your student's academic ability and relative suitability for a place.

 We do not provide diagnostic information about a child’s strengths or areas for growth; please refer to your current school if you are seeking information and advice about your child’s academic progress.